 Muscle memory is something most of us have heard mentioned many times.

-It often refers to the way in which the brain remembers repetitive movement of the muscles, like with playing a piano song, and instinctively remembering the fingers movements over the keys.
+It often refers to the way in which the brain remembers the repetitive movement of the muscles.
+For instance, when you play a song on the piano, and instinctively remembering the fingers movements over the keys.

 How is it that when a newbie at the gym dedicates a good 6 months to training, bulks up considerably, then forgets the gym for two years, allowing their muscles to atrophy, can go back and regain their muscle strength and bulk back up in a third of the time?

 When we hear of muscle memory in relation to exercise training, it is the strength and mass that is regained quickly, not the movement.

 So the ‘memory’ isn’t coming from the brain, it is something inherent in the muscle tissue itself.

 This is the other type of muscle memory, and it has nothing to do with the brain remembering, it is all down to those fantastic little myocytes.

 Myocytes are more commonly referred to as muscle cells, or muscle fibres, and are the type of cells that make up muscle tissue.
 They are long, tubular shaped cells that are made up of a combination of different protein formed filaments.